greenroadmaster/blog/content/post/Review_Book/Gospel/TheisticEvolution.md

 ---
-title: Book Review - Theistic Evoulution by JP Moreland 외
+title: (Book)Theistic Evoulution by JP Moreland 외
 description: This is book review
 featuredImage: ""
 toc: true